-When I sat down and mapped out my dream career, it involved working from inside my home with a schedule that was super flexible.
+When I sat down and mapped out my dream life, it involved working from inside my home with a flexible schedule.
 Meaning I could work any hours from anywhere in the world.
 While there are a lot of home-based business opportunities out there — many of them require you to work standardized hours or to leave the comfort of your home.

-1) Blogger — Do You Want to Be an Online Influencer?
+1) Blogger — Do You Enjoy Writing and Marketing?

 Obviously, I’m a huge advocate for starting your own blog.
 But let me tell you why blogging is such a great business to start.

 - It builds a business platform for other opportunities like freelance writing, coaching, speaking, marketing, or even direct selling.